simbiose/SAU/README.md

 ##License

-Is a GPL software, for more details see the LICENSE.md on root project folder.
+Is a LGPL software, for more details see the LICENSE.md on root project folder.

 ##Developer